greatnortherncircuits/de7301-docs/source/installation.rst

    * If it is not, the cable was inserted crooked
 * Ensure that the length of copper visible on each contact is of equal length.
    * If they are not, the cable may not be fully seated or may be installed at an angle.
+* Apply light upward pressure on the flex cable, ensuring it does not dislodge the flex

 .. image:: /img/install_img/new_long_flex_inspection_frontpanel.jpeg
    :target: ./_static/install_img_large/new_long_flex_inspection_frontpanel.jpeg